Explore

 Temporary residence permits are linked to the purpose of stay (work, study, or family reunification).
 These permits typically require proof of income, health insurance, and a place of residence.

-• Key Benefits: Allows movement within the EU and provides a pathway to permanent residence.
+• Key benefits: Allows movement within the EU and provides a pathway to permanent residence.

 Permanent residence